gbordyugov/batuketa/README.md

 dependency manager.
 Poetry takes care of creating, maintaining, and activating/deactivating a dedicated virtual environment for the project without you having to do it.
-Once the virtual environment has been created by poetry on a first run of `poetry install`, any command prefixed by "poetry run" will be automagically executed in this virtual environment.
+Once the virtual environment has been created by poetry (which typicall happens on a first run of `poetry install`), any command prefixed by "poetry run" will be automagically executed in this virtual environment.

+Those steps are needed to build and install the package:

 1. Clone repository and `cd` into it.
 1. Make sure you've got `poetry` tool available in your Python